Immigration and Criminal Law

 - the court has ordered some penalty, form of punishment, or restraint on the alien’s liberty to be imposed.

-The sentence of term of imprisonment includes the period of confinement or incarceration announced at sentencing by the court regardless of whether any part of the sentence was suspended.
-Matter of Cabrera, 24 I&N Dec.
-459 (BIA 2008)(an alien entered a “no contest” or nolo contendere plea to a drug possession crime under Florida law and even though the alien received a withhold of adjudication, the fact that court costs were assessed caused a “conviction” because the imposition of court costs was a form of punishment under federal law).
+For example, in Matter of Cabrera, 24 I&N Dec.
+459 (BIA 2008) an alien entered a “no contest” or nolo contendere plea to a drug possession crime under Florida law and even though the alien received a withhold of adjudication, the fact that court costs were assessed caused a “conviction” because the imposition of court costs was a form of punishment under federal law.

 In Catwell v.
-Attorney Gen. Of The United States (3rd Cir., October 13, 2010) Docket No.: 08-4208 the Third Circuit the court found that 120g of marijuana was not a “small amount.”
+Attorney Gen. Of The United States (3rd Cir., October 13, 2010) Docket No.: 08-4208 the court found that 120g of marijuana was not a “small amount.”

-In that case the petitioner appealed the BIA’s decision to reverse the IJ’s grant of LPR cancellation of removal.
+In that case, the petitioner appealed the BIA’s decision to reverse the IJ’s grant of LPR cancellation of removal.
 The BIA concluded that a state law conviction for possession with intent to distribute 120.5 grams of cannabis amounted to an “aggravated felony” as defined by 8 U.S.C.
-Section 1101(a)(43)(B) which rendered Catwell ineligible for cancellation of removal.
+Section 1101(a)(43)(B) which rendered Cantwell ineligible for cancellation of removal.

 On appeal, the Third Circuit held that possession of 120 grams of marijuana for personal use is more than a “small amount” as contemplated by the CSA under 21 U.S.C. § 841(b)(4).

-Outcome: In interpreting the statutory exception’s language “small amount of marijuana” the Court concluded that the legislative intent was for the exception to apply to the sharing of small amounts of marijuana in social situations.
+In interpreting the statutory exception’s language “small amount of marijuana” the Court concluded that the legislative intent was for the exception to apply to the sharing of small amounts of marijuana in social situations.
 See United States v.
 Eddy, 523 F.3d 1268, 1271 (10th Cir.
 2008).

 The Court even cited Senators’ comments in the congressional record which discussed an exception applying to only a couple grams of marijuana.
-Also the court looked at the existence of the the “30 grams of less” marijuana exception to removability under 8 U.S.C. § 1227(a)(2)(B)(i).
+The court looked at the existence of the “30 grams of less” marijuana exception to removability under 8 U.S.C. § 1227(a)(2)(B)(i).

 Finding a Criminal Defense Attorney and Immigration Issues

 If you were arrested for a criminal offense in Hillsborough County, then contact us to discuss immigration issues that might arise in your case.
-Call 813-250-0500.